JeschkeLab/DeerLab/docsrc/source/examples/example_visualization_lcurve.rst

-n.. highlight:: matlab
+.. highlight:: matlab
-.. _example_modelselection:
+.. _example_visualization_lcurve:

 **********************************************************************************
-Selecting an optimal parametric model for fitting a dipolar signal
+Visualization of the regularization parameter selection on the L-curve
 **********************************************************************************

 .. raw:: html